icrc/openmrs-android-fhir/docs/dev/form-sections-translation.md

 At runtime `CreateEncounterViewModel` loads this JSON, looks up the device language (for example `Locale.getDefault().language`), and replaces each section name or questionnaire title with the translated value when an override exists.
 When no override is provided the original label is shown.

+For questionnaire names the view model first checks if the Questionnaire resource includes `_title` translation extensions with the current device language (FHIR `http://hl7.org/fhir/StructureDefinition/translation`).
+If a match is found that localized value is shown; otherwise the translation overrides map is used, falling back to the raw `title`.

 ## Example configuration

 Below is a minimal example of the `questionnaires` string value inside `server.xml` using multiple sections and two locale overrides: